 Students may choose non-degree courses and programs – from beginner to more advanced – for personal enrichment or career enhancement.
 Most continuing education courses and programs are open enrollment and do not require prerequisites, enrollment applications, or transcripts.
 Registration is ongoing throughout each semester, with registration dates and new classes typically announced in late April, early July, and late November.

-See the Corporate and Continuing Education section of the catalog or visit the Corporate and Continuing Education Web page.
+See the Corporate and Continuing Education section of the catalog or visit the Corporate and Continuing Education website.

-- Students who want to change their program of study must meet with an Advisor or the academic department offering the new desired program before registration begins.
-Veterans Affairs students must contact Military Families and Veterans Services before making any program changes.
+- Students who want to change their program of study must meet with the academic department offering the new desired program or with the Counseling and Advisement Office before registration begins.
+Veterans Affairs students must contact the Veterans Educational Benefits Office (VEBO) at Central Piedmont in Terrell Building on Central Campus before making any program changes.